dmlc/dgl/examples/pytorch/ggnn/README.md

 ```
 1 Go east from C, we can reach A
 2 Go east from A, we can reach B
-3 Qustion: where can we reach if we go west from A?
+3 Question: where can we reach if we go west from A?
 Answer: C
 ```

 If we represent the conditions using a graph, we can view this task as a `Node Selection` task.